-- About 10% of the population are dyslexic. - Dyslexia is a language processing difficulty that can cause challenges with reading, writing and spelling. - Dyslexic people are often creative thinkers, good at problem-solving and verbal communication.
+- About 10% of the population are dyslexic. - Dyslexia is a language processing difficulty that can cause challenges with reading, writing and spelling. - It can cause challenges with processing information quickly, organisation, sequencing, spoken language and motor skills. - Dyslexic people can be very good at creative thinking, problem-solving and verbal communication. - About 35% of entrepreneurs (business owners) are dyslexic.